-Adult SHB are strong fliers traveling miles at a time.
-They tend to travel at night and locate bee hives by smell.
-(Who can blame them – a bee hive producing honey smells great!)
+SHB are strong fliers traveling miles at a time.
+They tend to travel at night and locate beehives by smell.
+(Who can blame them – a beehive producing honey smells great!)
 This hard shelled beetle walks right in the font door.

 They are very mobile too.
-SHB often travel with bee swarms to new locations and you can get them in comb when you buy full-sized hives or nucs.
+SHB often travel with bee swarms to new locations.
+And, you can get them inside a hive when you buy full-sized hives or nucs.
 If Small Hive Beetles are in your region, they will find you.

 Beekeepers never like to see “unauthorized” insects inside a hive.
-But, the adult beetles do no real damage in the bee hive.
+But, the adult beetles do no real damage.
 Worker bees chase the beetles and corral them in corners.
-But the bees can not sting through the hard beetle shell.
+The honey bees can not sting through the hard beetle shell.
 So, they try to keep the beetles cornered.
-But eventually, many of the beetle escape!
+But eventually, many of the beetles escape their prison!

 While adult beetles do little harm inside the hive, they are looking for a place to reproduce.
-Laying masses of eggs in crack and crevices, female beetles can produce over 1000-2000 eggs.
+Laying masses of eggs in cracks and crevices, female beetles can produce over 1000-2000 eggs.
 Beetle eggs look similar to honey bee eggs but smaller.

-In addition to laying eggs in crack and crevices, beetles often puncture the cappings of brood cells and lay eggs inside to hide them from the bees.
+In addition to laying eggs in cracks and crevices, beetles often puncture the cappings of brood cells and lay eggs inside to hide them from the bees.

 Eggs hatch in 2-4 days and the beetle larvae feeds on pollen, honey and bee brood (developing baby bees).

 The life cycle of the small hive beetles can vary greatly under good conditions.
 The time from egg to adult beetle can be very short.
 And, beetles can live up to 6 months.

 Reproduction stops in winter but adult beetles overwinter in the bee cluster.
 Being a tropical bug, they must have a way to avoid cold winter temperatures.